The Chemical and Genetic

-Flavor is detected on the tongue (taste) and through the nose (aroma), and is a complex interaction between multiple chemical factors.
+The flavor is detected on the tongue (taste) and through the nose (aroma) and is a complex interaction between multiple chemical factors.

-Our tongue is capable of discerning differences in sweet (sugars – sucrose and fructose), sour (acids – glutamate, citrate, malate), salty, bitter and umami.
-Although there are tomato lovers that detest tomatoes that are “too sweet”, sugar content/brix is the factor most highly correlated with a favorable flavor rating.
-The conventional wisdom is that high sugar, in balance with moderate acid content, is the foundation for what most tasters identify with favorable flavor in tomatoes.
+Our tongue is capable of discerning differences in sweet (sugars – sucrose and fructose), sour (acids – glutamate, citrate, malate), salty, bitter, and umami.
+Although there are tomato lovers that detest tomatoes that are “too sweet”, sugar content/Brix is the factor most highly correlated with a favorable flavor rating.
+The conventional wisdom is that high sugar, in balance with a moderate acid content, is the foundation for what most tasters identify with favorable flavor in tomatoes.
 But there is more …

 We now understand that volatile aromatic compounds (VOCs), with retronasal detection, also greatly influence flavor.
 Researchers at the University of Florida have helped rank the importance of the various tomato VOCs based on carefully controlled taste panel results.
 They have found that although there are over 400 VOCs in tomatoes, less than a couple dozen have a significant influence on flavor.
 It should be noted that some common VOCs have a positive influence on flavor and others have a negative impact.

 Understanding the chemical and genetic basis for tomato flavor has been an important and necessary step in developing breeding strategies for flavor improvement.
-There is broad consumer recognition of a general deterioration of flavor in modern hybrids compared with heirloom types, and there has been well deserved criticism of tomato breeders for focusing on yield, disease resistance and “transportation friendly” traits, at the expense of flavor in tomatoes.
+There is broad consumer recognition of a general deterioration of flavor in modern hybrids compared with heirloom types, and there have been well-deserved criticism of tomato breeders for focusing on yield, disease resistance, and “transportation friendly” traits, at the expense of flavor in tomatoes.
 The good news – this is rapidly changing.
-Most tomato breeding programs are now working hard to combine the flavor profiles of heirloom types with the improved yield, plant health and fruit quality of modern breeding lines.
+Most tomato breeding programs are now working hard to combine the flavor profiles of heirloom types with the improved yield, plant health, and fruit quality of modern breeding lines.
 Early progress looks very promising.
-The basic research on flavor in tomato that was described above, such as at the Klee Lab at the University of Florida, will provide a roadmap for further improvement, that targets genes controlling synthesis of specific VOCs.
-The content of favorable chemicals can be increased, and content of unfavorable chemicals decreased, by utilizing molecular markers associated with superior alleles for key genes.
-This collection of genomic tools will also lead to a more efficient mining of useful alleles for flavor genes from related “wild” species.
+The basic research on flavor in tomato that was described above, such as at the Klee Lab at the University of Florida, will provide a roadmap for further improvement, that targets genes controlling the synthesis of specific VOCs.
+The content of favorable chemicals can be increased, and the content of unfavorable chemicals decreased, by utilizing molecular markers associated with superior alleles for key genes.
+This collection of genomic tools will also lead to more efficient mining of useful alleles for flavor genes from related “wild” species.